del

 });

-// Run a one-time task after 20 seconds, and delete the timer that runs every 2 seconds
+// Run a one-time task after 20 seconds to delete the timer that runs every 2 seconds

 Timer::add(20, function($timer_id)